Certificate of Achievement in POST Certified Basic Police Academy

 - Have no felony convictions.

-- Pass the academy pretest.
+- Pass the academy entrance exams or have equivalency.

 - Have a California Department of Justice Fingerprint Clearance to possess a firearm.